Are you planning to start your e-commerce store online?

 A payment processor helps you in handling the payments via the third party using payment information from debit/credit card.

-As both Magento and Shopify are e-commerce platforms, they both allow you to add payment processor.
+As both Magento and Shopify are e-commerce platforms, they both allow you to add payment gateway methods.

 In order to gain a customer’s trust and increase your sales, you must provide them with a secure and fast payment gateway.